EFF John Gilmore a legend leaves

 John Gilmore co-founded the EFF in 1990 with John Perry Barlow, Steve Wozniak and Mitch Kapor and provided significant financial support that was critical to the organization's survival and growth for many years.

-Since then, Gilmore has worked closely with the staff, board and attorneys of the EFF on privacy, free speech, security, encryption and more.
+Since then, Gilmore has worked closely with EFF staff, board and lawyers on privacy, freedom of speech, security, encryption and more.

-In the 1990s, Gilmore found government documents that confirmed the First Amendment problem with government controls on the export of crypto and helped launch Bernstein's filing against the US Department of Justice (DOJ), which resulted in a lawsuit decision that wants the source of any software to be protected by the First Amendment.
+In the 1990s, Gilmore found government documents confirming the First Amendment problem with government controls on the export of encryption and helped launch Bernstein's lawsuit against the US Department of Justice (DOJ), which ended in a lawsuit. decision that wants the source code of each software to be protected by the First Amendment.

 Thus, the government's regulations that prevented its publication were deemed unconstitutional.
 The decision made it legal in 1999 for web browsers, websites and software such as PGP and Signal to use encryption of their choice.

-Gilmore also led the EFF effort to design and build the DES Cracker, which was seen as a fundamental breakthrough in how we evaluate the security of and public policies that control the use of encryption.
+Gilmore also led the EFF effort to design and build the DES Cracker, which was seen as a fundamental breakthrough in how we evaluate computer security and public policies that control the use of encryption.

 At that time (1970), the data encryption standard (DES) was integrated into ATMs and banking networks, as well as popular software around the world.